Important Tax Tips for Military Families

 Even soldiers have to pay taxes.
 That said, military families have access to some unique tax-reducing strategies that aren’t available to civilians.
 Understanding and following the tax tips outlined below may help you cut your tax liability and put some extra money in your pocket.

 Deduct Your Moving Expenses

-Moving costs a lot, and when it’s due to a permanent change of station, (PCS) you aren’t always reimbursed for the costs.
+Moving costs a lot, and when it’s due to a permanent change of station, (PCS), you aren’t always reimbursed for the costs.
 However, you may be able to deduct some of the expenses from your taxes.
 The IRS allows military families with PCS orders and unreimbursed moving expenses to write off “reasonable” costs associated with relocation and moving.
 Of course, the definition of “reasonable” can change, depending on your family’s specific situation.
 So you should speak with a tax expert who can make sure that you’re writing off everything that’s allowable.

-You Get Free Help with Your Taxes
+You Get Free Help With Your Taxes

-In most cases, civilians have to pay someone to help them with their taxes, but servicemembers and their families have access to free tax help.
+In most cases, civilians have to pay someone to help them with their taxes, but service members and their families have access to free tax help.
 You’ll find that your base has a number of tax professionals on hand to help answer questions, provide guidance, and even help you file your taxes through the Volunteer Income Tax Assistance Program.
 These individuals are all certified by the IRS and volunteer their time and expertise to assist military families with tax problems and concerns.

 Putting aside what you have to do to earn it, one of the benefits of combat pay is that your family doesn’t have to include it in your annual income (which makes it tax-free).
-In certain circumstances, you may actually want to count combat pay as income.
+In certain circumstances, you may want to count combat pay as income.
 For example, increasing your annual earnings might make you eligible for certain tax credits such as the Earned Income Credits.
 Unfortunately, including or excluding combat pay is an all-or-nothing deal, meaning that you either take the whole thing or none of it.

 Don’t Sweat the Deadline